-We are privileged to be able to offer our members hot home-cooked meals when illness or injury makes taking care of oneself or one’s family difficult.
-Meals are provided by friends or by volunteers who answer an email request.
-If you or someone you know needs help or if you are interested in cooking meals or helping to coordinate meal delivery in the future, please contactAudrey in the temple office at 964-7869 x 113 or firstname.lastname@example.org.
+Meal Delivery & Cooking Angels – We are privileged to offer hot, home-cooked meals for our members who have just had a baby, are ill, or have lost a family member.
+If you or someone you know needs help, or if you are interested in cooking, delivering, or helping to coordinate meal delivery, please contact Audrey in the temple office at 964-7869 x 113 or firstname.lastname@example.org.

-To support CBB members during their time of bereavement, a Caring Community Volunteer will call to offer condolences and, if the funeral or shiva is in town, to provide a platter of food for the meal of condolence after the funeral or for a shiva minyan.
-Please contact Audrey in the temple office at 964-7869 x 113 or firstname.lastname@example.org.
+For Members Experiencing a Bereavement – To support CBB members during their time of bereavement, a Caring Community Volunteer will call to offer condolences and, if the funeral or shiva is in town, to provide a platter of food for the meal of condolence after the funeral or for a shiva minyan.

-Mi Shebeirach is the name of the traditional Jewish healing prayer.
+Mi Shebeirach List – Mi Shebeirach is the name of the traditional Jewish healing prayer.
 We keep a list of names of those who are ill which is read at Shabbat services before the recitation of the Mi Shebeirach prayer.
 A name can be added to or removed from the list by contacting the clergy or the Temple office.
 Once a name is on the list, a Caring Community volunteer makes contact periodically to see how things are going.
 Please contact Audrey in the temple office at 964-7869 x 113 or email@example.com.